SoK/Administer the SoK

 - Create a new season for your year once you have access.

 - Make a MR to update the season of kde website ideas page in the introduction: https://invent.kde.org/websites/season-kde-org/-/commit/d6551083864241c34d4fc35807b84007f42915ed.

 T0: announcement date of SoK T1 = T0 + 1 month mentor/contributor applications deadline T2 = T1 + 1 week: announce the projects T3 = T2 + 2 days: start of work T4 = T3 + 3 months; end of work T5 = T4 + 3 days: results announcements T6 = T5 + 1 month: certificates issued + shipping of the swag/merchandise

 - Send a mail for the potential mentors to write the ideas in the wiki.
 A mail example is https://mail.kde.org/pipermail/kde-community/2021q4/007141.html and needs to be send to the KDE soc mentors, community, devel, core-devel, edu, games, soc mailing lists.

-- Also communicate it in the kde-soc Matrix channel where potential students should be.
+- Also communicate it in the kde-soc Matrix channel where potential contributors should be.

 Promote the event